-Current status: more problems as of 14 May 2018.
+Current status: up as of 15 June.
 Updates here.

 The NF8M/B six meter beacon (grid EN82il) operates on 50.0763 MHz running 5 watts into a groundplane vertical at 40 feet AGL.
 (737 feet AMSL).
 Because it’s not located at my home QTH, it doesn’t need to be shut down when I want to operate on 6.
 Note: Although the beacon is on the air more or less continuously, it could go off the air for maintenance at any time, so please do not consider its absence as an indicator of lack of propagation.
 I will post a notice of planned downtime if possible.